The Brenig Osprey project

 North Wales Wildlife Trust’s main role in the Llyn Brenig Osprey Project is to help visitors understand the local wildlife, including these magnificent birds.
 Why not come and see them up close for yourself?
 With a telescope, you can see the pair from a safe distance from April to the end of August – just ask at the Dŵr Cymru visitor centre for directions to our setup (an easy 5-minute walk away).

-Our staff and telescopes will be on hand throughout the nesting – please come and say hello!
+Our staff will be on hand throughout the nesting – please come and say hello!

 Gors Maen Llwyd

 “Visiting the Llyn Brenig Osprey Project?
 Why not take some time to explore North Wales Wildlife Trust’s Gors Maen Llwyd Nature Reserve?
 At the north end of the lake, it’s most easily accessed via separate car parking.
 Find out more.